oracle/cloudtestdrive/AppDev/functionsandevents/FnHandson.md

     /_/   /_/ /_/`
 ```

-### Log in to OCI Console
+### Self Registration & Logging in to OCI Console

-A new functions application will be used to host the actual function.
+A new functions application will be used to host the function that will get invoked when a image is uploaded.
 This can be created via the Fn CLI or via the OCI Functions console, we will use the latter.
+Before you can use the OCI console and utilise the services within, you will need to complete a self registration process.

 Log in to the OCI console at [https://console.eu-frankfurt-1.oraclecloud.com](https://console.eu-frankfurt-1.oraclecloud.com/).

 Enter the tenancy name provided in the lab details and then log in with your assigned username and password.